tansengming/tansengming.github.com/software/_posts/2017-07-25-it-is-never-too-late-to-upgrade-to-rails-4.md

 ## Finishing

-There is no right way to do a major migration and we are glad that we chose to do it the slow, gentle way.
-It meant less stress and was flexible enough to work with a small team that still had features to ship every week.
+There is no right way to do a major migration and we are glad we chose the slow, gentle way.
+It was less stressful.
+And it was flexible enough to work with a small team that still had features to ship every week.
 Making the upgrade also forced us to clean up a lot cruft and helped improve the way we build software.
-We cannot wait to start with the next one.
+We cannot wait to see what the next update will teach us.